WsCandy/zRSv2/README.md

 		</div>
 	</div>

-Basic Implementation:
+Use the following JS structure when implementing the slider to your webpage.

+	Update coming soon...

+Some options aren't compatable with one another, make sure you check the console if things aren't working correctly, you will get an error message that gives you more insight.

+Options:
 ---

-	Update coming soon...

-Some options aren't compatable with one another, make sure you check the console if things aren't working correctly, you will get an error message that gives you more insight
+Here's a list of options with all their defualt values:

+	delay: 5000, 				// The amount of time before the slide transitions automatically, set to 0 to turn off automatic transition. speed : 1000, 				// The speed of the animation. transition : 'slide', 		// Transition type, currently 'slide' and 'fade' are the only ones. procedural : false, 		// Proceedural image loading, more info below. pager : false, 				// A selector for pagination e.g. $('.pager'). pauseOnHover : false, 		// Explains itself!
+	visibleSlides : 1, 			// The number of slides visible at anytime, not comatable with fade. slideSpacing : 0,			// The spacing in pixels between each slide. pre_trans_callback : null,	// A callback just before the slide transitions. trans_callback : null, 		// A callback for when the slide has finished it's transition. load_callback : null,		// A callback for when the slide has finished loading.
+	sizes: null 				// An object full of sizes to swap out for smaller images on mobile devices.

 Methods:
 ---